-VIII.
-ADDITIONAL REQUIREMENTS FOR ALL SERVICE LINES
+VI.
+ADDITIONAL REQUIREMENTS

-Entities selected for either service line will be expected to do the following:
+Entities selected for summer feeding funding will be expected to do the following:

 A. Insurance

 The program provider shall procure and maintain for the duration of the program insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work hereunder by the Provider, its agents, representatives, employees, or subcontractors.
 The cost of such insurance shall be the sole responsibility of the Provider.